UN pushes for virus vaccine as Trump disinfectant theory sparks outrage - RFI

 The race is on around the world to develop one, with the University of Oxford launching a human trial, while Germany announced similar trials will start by next week.

+But experimental coronavirus treatment remdesivir failed in its first randomised clinical trial, inadvertently released results show, dampening hopes for the closely watched drug.

-In a briefing at the White House, scientists said they had found the virus was quickly destroyed by sunlight, raising hopes that the pandemic could ease as the northern hemisphere summer approaches.
+At a White House briefing, scientists said they had found the virus was quickly destroyed by sunlight, raising the possibility the pandemic could ease as the northern hemisphere summer approaches.

 It Trump to suggest researchers investigate whether it would be possible to inject light and disinfectant into the body to cure the disease -- comments that sparked outrage among experts and medical professionals.